testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 Additionally, you need to do a couple of extra things:

-- Import the new rule in `lib/index.ts` and include it in `rules` constant (there is a test which will make sure you did this).
-Remember to include your rule under corresponding `config` if necessary (a snapshot test will check this too, but you can update it just running `npm run test:update`).
 - Include your rule in the "Supported Rules" table within the [README.md](./README.md).
   Don't forget to include the proper badges if needed and to sort alphabetically the rules for readability.